LaurenceWelch/laurencewelch.github.io/_posts/2023-08-10-bandit-wargames.markdown

 ```bash
 xxd -r data datar
 ```
 Let's use file to determine the type of file.
-The shell tells us that it gzipcompressed.
+The shell tells us that it gzip compressed.
 So, let's rename it to use the gz file extension and then decompress it.
 ```bash
 file datar
 mv datar data.gz